Weakly modular graphs and nonpositive curvature: Application I: Biautomaticity of swm-groups

 \begin{proposition} Let $G$ be an swm-graph and let $\Gamma$ be a group acting geometrically on $G$.
 Then $\Gamma$ acts geometrically on $G^{\Delta}$ and the set of normal bg-paths of $G^{\Delta}$ is 2-locally recognized. \end{proposition}

-\begin{proof} The group $\Gamma$ acts properly discontinuously and cocompactly on $G^{\Delta}$.
-Since the degrees of vertices of $G$ are uniformly bounded, from Lemma \ref{l:gated_hull_dpg2} it follows that for any vertex $u$ of $G$ the number of Boolean-gated sets of the form $\lgate u,v \rgate$ is uniformly bounded.
-Since $\Gamma$ acts cocompactly on $G$, $\Gamma$ has a finite number of orbits, therefore $G$ has a uniformly bounded number of types of Boolean-gated sets (this also follows from the fact that the degrees of vertices and the diameters of Boolean-gated sets of $G$ are uniformly bounded).
-Therefore there exists an integer $r$ such that for any vertex $u$ all Boolean-gated sets containing $u$ are included in the ball $B_r(u)$.
-There exists only a finite number of types of balls of radius $r$ of $G$.
-Consequently, there exists only a finite number of types of balls of radius $1$ of $G^{\Delta}$.
+\begin{proof} Since the degrees of vertices of $G$ are uniformly bounded, from Lemma \ref{l:gated_hull_dpg2} it follows that for any vertex $u$ of $G$ the number of Boolean-gated sets of the form $\lgate u,v \rgate$ is uniformly bounded.
+It follows that the group $\Gamma$ acts properly discontinuously and cocompactly on $G^{\Delta}$.